PascalSun/sportpartner/README.md

 To match, the user need to setup profile and preference first.
 Then it will show the partners who have  exactly the sex and sports kind the user want as a list.
-And the order of the partners will be decided by difference degree, which combined by location distance, age distance, and skill distance:
+And the order of the partners will be decided by difference degree, which combined by location distance, age difference, and skill difference:
   __diff = skilldiff+agediff/5+(location distance)x200__
 The formula can be adjusted via further research.